-We expect that there are two types of application contexts that involve scenario evaluation: 1.)
-Evaluating the effects of potential transportation network and/or land use changes in a screening or rapid response approach that does not entail running a travel demand model; and 2.)
-Estimating the effects of potential transportation network and/or land use changes in a more comprehensive analysis approach involving the use of a travel demand model (potentially with a land use model).
-In this subsection, we demonstrate the application of TCI in both application contexts.
-Since the applications of TCI in these two contexts are almost limitless, the demonstrations serve as examples how TCI could be used in such contexts, instead of an exhaustive study of all potential applications.
-For the rapid response approach, we demonstrate the application of the cluster-based approach in two hypothetical scenarios for Corvallis that are set up in a way that is common in rapid response evaluations; while for comprehensive analysis, we apply TCI to evaluate two 2030 transportation scenarios for Corvallis.
+We expect that two types of application contexts involve scenario evaluation: 1.)
+Evaluating the effects of potential transportation network and/or land use changes in a screening or rapid response approach that does not entail running a travel demand model (TDM); and 2.)
+Estimating the effects of potential transportation network and/or land use changes in a more comprehensive analysis approach involving the use of a TDM (potentially with a land use model).
+In this subsection, we demonstrate the application of TCI in both contexts.
+Since the applications of TCI in these two contexts are almost limitless, the demonstrations are examples, instead of an exhaustive study.
+For the rapid response approach, we demonstrate the application of the cluster-based approach in two hypothetical scenarios for Corvallis that are set up in a way that is common in rapid response evaluations; for comprehensive analysis, we apply TCI to evaluate two 2030 transportation scenarios for Corvallis.